 Chief amongst these is the Marlay Group, the highest level of museum membership, a small circle of generous private supporters who make it possible for the Museum to conserve its collections, refurbish its galleries, mount exhibitions, produce learning programmes and publications, and support staff posts.

-We are committed to protecting our supporter’s personal information and being transparent about what information we hold.
-Your data is used by us for event organisation, supporter relations, and for fundraising.
-Please read the University's full data protection statement at alumni.cam.ac.uk/data-protection and the Fitzwilliam Museum Development Trust’s Privacy Notice.
+We are committed to protecting your personal information and being transparent about what information we hold.
+Your data is used by us for supporter relations, events and for fundraising.
+We are a department of the University of Cambridge.
+Please read our full data protection statement here: https://alumni.cam.ac.uk/data-protection.